fbpx

 It was in 2002 the government issued the Freehold Decree, which permitted foreign nationals within minimum 21 years of age, to buy, sell, lease and rent properties on freehold ownership in specially designated areas around Dubai.
 This development prompted Real Estate investors and foreigners to take interest in the Dubai Real Estate market.

-For full list of off plan and ready property in Dubai, kindly visit our website @ hshestate.com
+For full list of off plan and ready property in Dubai, kindly visit our website https://hshestate.com

 Compare listings